How Much Do Foundations Cost?

 Trench foundations are formed by digging a large surface area and mass pouring concrete over a large surface area.

-Trench fill foundations primarily use concrete as a footing, minimising the amount of subsurface blockwork required.
+Trench-fill foundations primarily use concrete as a footing, minimising the amount of subsurface blockwork required.

-Trench foundation will cost on average between £3,600-£11,800 depending on their size.
+Trench foundations will cost on average between £3,600 and £11,800 depending on their size.

 Layfoundations7